anywhichway/jovial/README.md

 Due to an unavoidable shortcoming in chrome-proxy, the unit test for testing the prevention of deleting required properties fails.
 All tests should pass in Edge and Firefox.

 # Updates (reverse chronological order)

+2016-01-23 v0.0.20 Attempting to fix Markdown issues on npmjs.org that do not manifest on GitHub.
+No code changes.
+Sure wish there was a way to push a new README to npmjs.org without a version increment!

 2016-01-23 v0.0.19 Corrected length check on Set when value is actually unknown.
 Clarified the meaning of *unknown* in the documentation.